 Progress to date:

-Over the weekend of November 9-10, a group of community members and friends worked on the first phase of the upper trail improvements.
-They cut a new bike trail from the Starbuck private drive staircase down to Seacape and introduced features to force the bikes onto that trail, along with signage.
-We would like to publicly thank the Bowyer family (Bret, Ian and Bob), Aran and Jackson Moore, Brad Eigsti, Chaz Kingsbury, and the Bender family (including Christian, Suzanne, and Adrianna) for spending a significant amount of time working to create this new trail.
+Over the weekend of November 9-10, a great group of community members and friends worked on the first phase of the upper trail improvements.
+They cut a new bike trail – to separate bike traffic from pedestrian use – from the Starbuck private drive staircase down to Seacape, introduced features to force the bikes onto that trail, and installed appropriate signage.
+We would like to publicly thank the Bowyer family (Bret, Ian and Bob), Aran and Jackson Moore, Brad Eigsti, Chas Kingsbury, and the Bender family (including Christian, Suzanne, and Adrianna) for spending a significant amount of weekend time working to create this new trail.

-In addition, in response to the discussion in the 11/13 CSD meeting, “No Bicycles” signage was placed at the top of the Community Center ramp.
+In addition, we placed “No Bicycles” signage at the top of the Community Center ramp in an effort to eliminate this totally inappropriate usage by bike riders.

 Next Steps:

 Over the next few weeks, we will complete the upper trail changes to install features that slow the bikes down, including signs designed to warn them to control their speed.
-We will assess the “Terwilliger” trail to determine how to prevent or at least manage bike traffic on that trail, and then make whatever changes make most sense.
+We will assess other problematic trail segments in the community to determine how to prevent or at least manage bike traffic on those trail segments, and then make whatever changes make most sense.
 We are confident that there will be follow-on activities as well, to be determined by observation of mitigation activities to date.